 Former Impact Wrestling and Ring of Honor star Jimmy Rave gave everything to professional wrestling.
-He surrendered his mind, soul, and, unfortunately, part of his body to the business.
+He surrendered his mind, limbs, and, unfortunately, his life to the business.

 Jimmy Rave and His Battle Outside of the Ring

 Born in Atlanta, Georgia, Jimmy Rave was raised in the heart of wrestling country.
 He made his debut in 1999 and worked for various promotions, including the NWA, CZW, Dragon Gate, TNA, NJPW, Full Impact Pro, and Ring Ka King.
 However, it was a young, burgeoning company where he would instill himself within the lifeblood of professional wrestling – Ring of Honor.